-Items or group o f items (special item no. or nomenclature)
+Items or group o of items (special item no. or nomenclature)

-Government's sta ated delivery time (days ARO)
+Government's stated delivery time (days ARO)

-Contractor's deli very time
+Contractor's d elivery time

 (b) Expedited delivery times.
 For those items that can be delivered quicker than the delivery times in paragraph (a) of this clause, the Offeror is requested to insert below, a time (hours/days ARO) that delivery can be made when expedited delivery is requested.